-- All-Access For event management-type personnel who need access to every area, including game surface. - Event Management For event management staff who do not need All-Access. - Media For members of the media to provide them access to press areas (press row/box, media room, interview room, locker rooms (postgame only). - Participant For student-athletes, coaches, equipment managers (anyone in the official travel party). - Photo For still photographers and television camera operators (if the contest is not going to be televised) to allow them access to appropriate areas [playing surface, locker rooms (postgame only), press box and media room]. - SID For sports information directors of the participating teams (allows for access to media areas and locker rooms as needed). - Television Network If the game is going to be televised by ESPN, Turner Sports, etc., those entities should have their own credentials to allow them to specific places such as the truck compound.
+- All Access For event management-type people who need access to every area, including game surface. - Event Management For event management staff who does not need all access (based on space and demand, it may not be necessary to produce an event management and an all-access pass). - Media For members of the media to provide them access to press areas (press box, media room, interview room, locker rooms (postgame only). - Participant For student-athletes, coaches, equipment managers (essentially anyone in the official travel party). - Photo For still photographers and television camera operators (if the contest is not going to be televised) to allow them access to appropriate areas [playing surface, locker rooms (postgame only), press box and media room]. - SID For sports information directors of the participating teams (may allow access to media areas and locker rooms as needed). - Television Network If the game is going to be televised by ESPN, Turner Sports, etc., those entities should have their own credential to allow them to specific places such as the truck compound.